HiSPARC/sapphire/doc/installation.rst

 .. note:: When you run this check from *inside* the top-level |sapphire|
           code directory, it will always return successfully.
-The reason for this is that Python also checks the current working directory for packges.  *So, run this check from e.g. your home directory.*
+The reason for this is that Python also checks the current working directory for packages.  *So, run this check from e.g. your home directory.*

 Start a Python session.
 You can use a launcher of some type (e.g. the one